josherrickson/stata2/stata_markdown/05-regression.md

 Once we include an interaction, the relationship between the variables included in the interaction and the response are not constant - the relationship depends on the value of the other interacted variables.
 This can be hard to visualize with the basic regression output, so we'll look at
 `margins` again instead.
-We'll want to look at the relationship between `mpg` and `headroom` at a few different values of `gear_ratio` to get a sense of the pattern. `gear_ratio` ranges from 2.19 to 3.89 (this can be obtained with `summarize` or `codebook`, just don't forget to re-run the `regress` command to gain access to the [postestimation commands](summarizing-data.html#postestimation-commands) again), so let's look at the relationship at those extremes and at 3:
+We'll want to look at the relationship between `mpg` and `headroom` at a few different values of `gear_ratio` to get a sense of the pattern. `gear_ratio` ranges from 2.19 to 3.89 (this can be obtained with `summarize` or `codebook`, just don't forget to [save the results](summarizing-data.html#storing-and-restoring-estimation-commands) or re-run the `regress` command to gain access to the [postestimation commands](summarizing-data.html#postestimation-commands) again), so let's look at the relationship at those extremes and at 3:

 ~~~~
 <<dd_do>>